TheHappyDestroyer/rsschool-cv/cv.md

 **Telegram:** [Andrey_Tolmateev](https://t.me/Andrey_Tolmateev)

 ## About me ##
 I have a high stress tolerance, I can work in multitasking mode and in a team.
+My goal is to create new things and improve the old ones.
 Hobbies: reading books, watching TV shows, walking with friends.

 ## Skills: ##
 * Basic knowledge: